Continuing Education Credits

 The American Society for Radiation Oncology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-ASTRO designates this live activity for AMA PRA Category 1 Credit™.
+ASTRO designates this live activity for a maximum of 19.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 An application to the Commission on Accreditation of Medical Physics Education Program (CAMPEP) will be submitted for Medical Physics Continuing Education Credits (MPCEC).